Please visit https://www.philotera.com/

 I’m not here to say it’s wrong; I’m just saying it is.

 Women have no such mythology, and what shreds exist are inadequate.
 Virginia Woolf’s “A Room of Her Own” isn’t enough.
 To be an artist a woman needs the same space and time as a man, and it’s much harder.
 There are still expectations of what a woman owes to her family that don’t exist for a man.
 And cultural expectations run so deep we don’t even know we have them until some obscure twinge of guilt catches in our throats.

-If you’re a single woman, a person of color, a woman of color, you must put all your strength into getting what you need to create because the barriers are so much higher, and often have razor wire at the top.
+If you’re a single white woman, a person of color, a woman of color, you must put all your strength into getting what you need to create because the barriers are so much higher, and often have razor wire at the top.
 You must truly become a monster of selfishness to surmount the expectations and restrictions that seek to wall you in.
-You must not care what people say; you must set aside the wounds of knowing you are just as good or better, and still not chosen, you must ignore every setback, and there will be so many of them, to move forward with your work.
+You must not care what people say; you must bury your doubts; you must set aside the wounds of knowing you are just as good or better, and still not chosen; you must ignore every setback, and there will be so many of them, to move forward with your work.
 That’s exhausting.
 It’s not surprising many give up.
-And yet art should not be belong to only the white and the wealthy.
+And yet art should not belong to only the white and the wealthy.
 What an anemic world that is.

 I sometimes feel the dirty secret of the creative world is the fact that to be an artist, you must have time, and to have time, you must have money.
 This is the thing that lies behind so many successful art workers.
 They have been able to find a way to have the money to afford the time.
 Maybe they have supportive parents.
 Maybe they are fortunate to have a partner who believes in them.
 Maybe they’ve learned to play the system and write the perfect grant proposal, the ideal residency request.
 Maybe they are exceptionally lucky to have enough money to make a life in art, even if that means living in Detroit or the middle of nowhere Oklahoma.